ptoulza/ProxyBypass/README.md

 A small mail bot will download the file for you and put it on a wwwroot you provide.

 ## What is needed ?
-- Linux (mine is Raspbian)
+- Linux (mine is Raspbian) machine that can access the file to download
 - fetchmail
 - procmail
 - ssmtp
 - A mail address that can be accessed by (selfhosted or external) POP3 or IMAP  and a (self hosted or external) SMTP.
 Gmail / Outlook adresses seem to be ok.
+It's better if the address is dedicated to download file, because the provided configuration gets all mails from IMAP dans delete them from the imap server.

 ## How to configure ?